This post may contain affiliate links. Please read our disclosure policy.

 - 1 tablespoon olive oil

-- 1 medium onion, quartered (leave the peels on)
+- 1 medium onion quartered (leave the peels on)

-- 1 carrot, chopped into thirds
+- 1 carrot chopped into thirds

-- 1-2 stalks celery, chopped into thirds
+- 1-2 stalks celery chopped into thirds

-- 2-4 cloves garlic (optional)
+- 2-4 cloves garlic optional

 - 8-9 whole peppercorns

-- 2 teaspoons nutritional yeast (optional)
+- 2 teaspoons nutritional yeast optional

-- 2 teaspoons salt (optional)
+- 2 teaspoons salt optional

-- 2-3 sprigs parsley (optional)
+- 2-3 sprigs parsley optional

-- 2-3 sprigs fresh thyme (optional)
+- 2-3 sprigs fresh thyme optional

 Instructions

-- PRESSURE COOKER/ INSTANT POT: Heat the pressure cooker on high (use sauté button for Instant Pot), when hot, add the oil along with the carrots, onions, celery, and garlic and allow the oil to just brown the outside of the veggies for 1 minute.
+- SEAR: Heat the pressure cooker on high (use sauté button for Instant Pot), when hot, add the oil along with the carrots, onions, celery, and garlic and allow the oil to just brown the outside of the veggies for 1 minute.
 Remove the veggies to a plate.
-Add the whole chicken (or pieces) to the pot and allow the skin to brown on both sides for a total of 4 minutes.

-- Add the veggies back into the instant pot along with the peppercorns, nutritional yeast, salt, parsley, and thyme.
+- FILL: Add the veggies back into the instant pot along with the peppercorns, nutritional yeast, salt, parsley, and thyme.
 Pour in cold water till it reaches the 10 cup line.

-- When done, move the valve to the 'venting' position to do a quick release, or allow the pressure to release naturally.
-Allow the broth to cool a bit before removing the chicken and veggies.
-If using a whole chicken you can shred it and use immediately or freeze till ready to use.
+- STORE: If using a whole chicken you can shred it and use immediately or freeze till ready to use.
 Once the broth cools a bit, strain it into freezer safe containers (if freezing).
 You can refrigerate the broth for up to 5 days and freeze for up to 2 months.

-- SLOW COOKER: Use a large sauté pan to brown the veggies and the chicken (read step #1) and transfer all the ingredients along with 10 cups of water into a slow cooker.
-Allow the slow cooker to cook on the low setting for 8-14 hours.
-Remove veggies/ chicken.
-Strain into freezer-safe containers.
+- Use a large sauté pan to brown the veggies and the chicken (read step #1) and transfer all the ingredients along with 10 cups of water into a slow cooker.

 Notes

-- You can also use bay leaves, rosemary, leeks, sliced ginger, and whatever other aromatics you prefer.
+- Aromatics: You can also use bay leaves, rosemary, leeks, sliced ginger, and whatever other aromatics you prefer.

 Can you give instructions to make your chicken broth without a pressure cooker, like on stovetop or in a crockpot?
 I don’t have a pressure cooker.
 Thanks.